user95401/gdl-geode/README.md

-# gdl-source-code
+# GDL

-Source code of the mod<br>
+Source code of GDL for Geode.
-Исходный код мода

-We have custom modifications for cocos headers and gd.h so they are not submodules
+The mod is under development and NOT ready for release yet.

+## Known bugs
+* Achievements don't load